herlandro/bookamot-saas/README.md

 - Always keep your `.env` file secure and never commit it
 - Run migrations after pulling changes that include database schema updates
 - Use Prisma Studio for database management during development
+- For detailed setup instructions on a new machine, refer to `README-DEV-SETUP.md`
+- For deployment instructions, refer to `README-DEPLOY.md`

 ## Security Best Practices